Holly Cousins: Reformation

 In October 2000, Crash started feuding with Test and Albert.
 This set up the debut of another "cousin", Molly Holly.
 She debuted on November 6, 2000, on Raw, attacking Trish Stratus, who was managing T&A. This led to the Holly Cousins reuniting to feud with T & A and their manager, Trish Stratus.

 Although Hardcore and Crash had opportunities to win the Tag Team championship, they were never able to capitalize.
 They competed mainly in both the hardcore division and the tag title division for the next few months.
 Molly had multiple opportunities to win the Women's title, but was booked to lose them all.

 In early 2001, the Hollys began feuding with the Dudley Boyz.
 In May 2001, Crash and Hardcore, along with Bubba and D-Von Dudley became concerned about Molly's burgeoning relationship with Spike Dudley.
 This led to the Hollys-Dudleys feud intensifying, with both Spike and Molly caught in the middle.
 On May 28, 2001, the Dudley Boys famously put Molly through a table, with Spike lying on the table to try and protect her.
 As Molly and Spike's relationship progressed, the feud between the Hollys and the Dudleys worsened.
 Molly started accompanying Spike for his matches.
 They remained as a team until September 2001.
 Their last match together happened in December 2001.

 Crash joined the Raw brand until 2003.

-Originally the Hollys were suppose to reunite on September 2, 2002 when Crash revealed that he was the one who was leaving Raw, and planning to join his cousin Hardcore on SmackDown!.
+Originally the Hollys were supposed to reunite on September 2, 2002 when Crash revealed that he was the one who was leaving Raw, and planning to join his cousin Hardcore on SmackDown!.
 This never happened because Hardcore injured his neck that September.
 Hardcore was out of wrestling for over a year.

 Aftermath

 Crash competed on Raw and later traded to SmackDown! until his release from WWE on June 30, 2003.
-He later died on November 6, 2003.
+He later died on November 6, 2003 from suicide.
 Molly eventually dumped Spike, and went on to become a two-time Women's champion.
 On April 12, 2005, Molly left the company and retired from full-time wrestling.
 Hardcore was the final Holly to be released from the company, on January 16, 2009.